After a bushfire

-Exercise extreme caution on the road, as roadblocks may still be in place.
+When returning home, exercise extreme caution on the road, as roadblocks may still be in place.
 Police-managed roadblocks are for your safety, and for emergency services to have safe access to the fire.

 Recovering and restoring household items

 If parts of your home have not been destroyed and it is safe to enter, you may want to retrieve family items and essential documents.
 Although it will be emotionally difficult, having these things can help you deal with the overall trauma of loss.

-- Identification documents such as passport, birth certificate and drivers licence.
+- Identification documents such as passport, birth certificate and driver’s licence

-- Car keys, wallet, credit cards and cheque books.
+- Car keys, wallet, credit cards and cheque books

-- Any legal documents or certificates.
+- Any legal documents or certificates

-- Insurance information and policy documents.
+- Insurance information and policy documents

-- Medications that have not been affected by the fire.
+- Medications that have not been affected by the fire

-- Personal aids such as glasses, hearing aids or prosthetic devices.
+- Personal aids such as glasses, hearing aids or prosthetic devices

 - Personal items such as jewellery and photo albums.

 When you enter your home, do it safely and wear appropriate safety equipment like gloves and sturdy boots.